Which is better for paying off debt: a balance transfer or a personal loan?

 Read more about how Singaporeans can save over $500 million a year on credit card interest.

 Therefore, if you know you can pay off most or all your transferred balance within 6 to 12 months, then a balance transfer is the best choice for you.
 But if you know you can’t, then it may be wiser to choose a personal loan.

 If you need a larger amount of funds or want to consolidate a bigger amount of debt, a personal loan may be the better option.
-A personal loan offers not only lower interest rates but a longer loan tenure, which can take the load off your monthly repayments.
-Furthermore, the larger the debt amount, the harder it is to pay it off within the promotional period of a balance transfer.
+A personal loan offers a longer loan tenure, so you can space out your monthly repayments over a longer time.
+The larger the debt amount, the harder it is to pay it off within the promotional period of a balance transfer.
 The last thing you want to do is to have a larger sum of borrowed money incurring credit card interest rates.

 Will either of these products affect my credit score?

-If you are unable to pay off the sum within the promotional period, the amount will quickly escalate because of credit card interest rates.
-This will have a negative effect on your credit score as the amount of money you owe will lower your credit score.
+If you are unable to pay off the sum within the agreed loan tenure, the amount will quickly escalate because of credit card interest rates.
+This will damage your credit score as the amount of money you owe will lower your credit score.

 It is important that you keep the effect on your credit score in mind when managing your finances.
 The lower your credit score, the less banks are willing to lend you, which makes it considerably harder to successfully manage your financial life.

 Once you’ve decided whether a balance transfer or personal loan is right for you, you would still need to choose a specific to apply for.
 Doing all that research can be a headache.

 Fortunately, SingSaver has done most of the work for you by compiling the best balance transfer and personal loan options into a handy comparison page each.
 Alternatively, check out our reviews of the Best Personal Loans in Singapore 2019 for a breakdown of the best financial products for different needs.